mrakgr/Trading-Journal/dump/methodology.md

 Having a better system like the one Qullamaggie uses would take care of that.
 Qullamaggie had a 300% per year return for 7 years back in 2021.

 At this point I don't trust myself to be able to reason what a profitable strategy could be in the face of market randomness, so having the computer validate all of my actions with backtesting results is something I will be doing before resuming trading again.

+9/17/2025

+In review, what I did was go long the leading group of stocks in a bull market and didn't make a dime.

+I know its a probabilistic game, but I never thought that this could happen.
+It's like going long the tech stocks in 1999 after a market panic, and inexplicably having something else go up instead.

+You cannot blame me for wanting to stay out of the market given this experience.
+What a failure.